If you are in the market for an engine, then these two terms can be confusing.

 The SOHC has a single camshaft while the DOHC has double camshafts.
 The DOHC engine enables the car to have more valves per cylinder.
 You can also allocate one camshaft to carry the intake valves and the other the exhaust valves.
 The DOHC is synonymous with new valve timing technologies.

-At low torque, a SOHC produces the same power as a DOHC, but as you increase the rpm, you will notice more power with the DOHC.
-This has led to many people concluding that it does not matter the number of valves that you have if you can achieve the same number with either a DOHC or SOHC.
+At low torque, an SOHC produces the same power as a DOHC, but as you increase the rpm, you will notice more power with the DOHC.
+This has led to many people concluding that the number of valves that you have does not matter if you can achieve the same number with either a DOHC or SOHC.
 Technological advancement has seen the preference of the DOHC engine as opposed to the SOHC.